geofflangenderfer/geofflangenderfer.com/content/posts/selfieLog.md

 ## Benefits
 - avoids interrupting workout with data collection
-- at least equal to other logs in progress tracking over time
-  - tracks physical progress through photo evidence
 - reminds you not to break your selfie streak
 - gives shareable physical progress slidereel after 30 days